 Related: Oregon DMV May Have Mistakenly Registered More Than 300 Non-Citizens to Vote

-In a Monday afternoon press conference, ODOT director Kris Strickler said the mistakes resulted from a “data processing” errors in ODOT’s Oregon Driver & Motor Vehicle Services division, which he said the agency deeply regrets.
-Strickler explained that DMV discovered the errors after an inquiry from a think-tank called the Institute for Responsive Government.
+In a Monday afternoon press conference, ODOT director Kris Strickler said the mistakes resulted from a “data processing” errors in ODOT’s Oregon Driver and Motor Vehicle Services division, which he said the agency deeply regrets.
+Strickler explained that DMV discovered the errors after an inquiry from the think tank the Institute for Responsive Government.

 On Sept.
-13, after examining its files, the DMV announced it had mistakenly allowed 306 people who applied for drivers licenses but were not citizens to be placed on voter rolls.
+13, after examining its files, DMV announced it had mistakenly allowed 306 people who applied for driver’s licenses but were not citizens to be placed on voter rolls.
 That resulted from the confluence of two laws.
 The first is Oregon’s 2015 Motor Voter law, which provided for automatic voter registration anytime a person over 18 obtains or renews a driver’s license.
-The second is the 2019 Drivers Licenses for All Act, which allowed non-citizens to obtain drivers’ licenses.
-DMV began processing applications for drivers licenses under the combined laws Jan.
+The second is the 2019 Driver Licenses for All Act, which allowed noncitizens to obtain driver’s licenses.
+DMV began processing applications for driver’s licenses under the combined laws on Jan.
 1, 2021.

 Earlier this month, the DMV told Secretary of State LaVonne Griffin-Valade that it had discovered the erroneous registrations.
 The secretary of state, who oversees elections, subsequently determined that two of those 306 people had voted.
 Officials today said that one of those two people was in fact eligible to vote.

 ODOT officials now say a subsequent examination of DMV files yielded another 953 names of people mistakenly placed on the rolls since Jan.
-1, 2021, bringing the total number mistakenly placed on the rolls to 1,259.
+1, 2021, bringing the total number of individuals mistakenly placed on the rolls to 1,259.
 (That total includes the earlier 306 announced Sept.
-13).
-Of those names newly discovered, eight of them have voted.
-The secretary of state has asked county election clerks to remove those eight people from the rolls unless the people can show they are eligible.
+13.)
+Of the newly discovered individuals, eight have voted.
+The secretary of state has asked county election clerks to remove those eight people from the rolls unless the people can show they are eligible to vote.

-The news 10 days ago that non-citizens were placed on the rolls comes amid widespread concerns (few of them substantiated) about election integrity nationally and caused widespread outcry from both Democrats and Republicans who demanded that DMV and the secretary of state’s office fix the problem and make sure it not happen again.
+The news 10 days ago that noncitizens were placed on the rolls comes amid widespread concerns (few of them substantiated) about election integrity nationally and caused widespread outcry from both Democrats and Republicans, who demanded that DMV and the Secretary of State’s Office fix the problem and make sure it does not happen again.

 In response to the information released today, State Treasurer Tobias Read, the Democratic nominee for secretary of state, blasted the performance of the agency he hopes to lead.